 Of important note, Glencoe is also a village of artists.
 Glencoe has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Glencoe’s character.

-Telecommuters are a relatively large percentage of the workforce: 8.40% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Glencoe telecommute to their jobs.
+Overall, about 21.20% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Glencoe is a great place for families with children to consider.
 First of all, many other families with children live here, making Glencoe a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Glencoe has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Glencoe’s overall crime rate is lower than average for the country.

-Glencoe is a somewhat ethnically-diverse village.
 The people who call Glencoe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glencoe residents report their race to be White, followed by Asian.
-Important ancestries of people in Glencoe include German, Russian, Irish, Polish, and European.
+Important ancestries of people in Glencoe include German, Russian, Irish, Polish, and English.

 The most common language spoken in Glencoe is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Italian and French.